Enclude-Components/StripeCharge_ToDonation_ToRecDonation/README.md

   - GET Payment Intent for Lead Source
 - Subscription Deleted flow matches a Recurring Donation and calls NPSP Action to close RD cleanly.

+## Post-install
+- Edit the flows to bring in your required metadata.
+This varies per org.
+- Metadata requires you to loop over the metadata packet and assign each value to a variable based on label.
+These new variables can then be used further in the flow.

 ## Deploy
 <a href="https://githubsfdeploy.herokuapp.com?owner=Enclude-Components&repo=StripeCharge_ToDonation_ToRecDonation&ref=main">
   <img alt="Deploy to Salesforce"